The Yearly Reader

 Key Numbers: .284 average, 80 runs, 34 doubles, 27 home runs, 116 RBIs, 97 walks.

-Sudden big-league stardom may have humbled the modest Davis—a Class-AA player one year earlier—but not his Rookie-of-the-Year numbers in Seattle.
-And consider the competition for that honor: Roger Clemens, Kirby Puckett, Mark Gubicza and Mark Langston.
+Sudden big-league stardom may have humbled the modest Davis—a Class-AA player one year earlier—but not his Rookie-of-the-Year numbers in Seattle, which included an MLB-record 47 straight games reaching base to start his career.
+And consider the competition for rookie honors: Roger Clemens, Kirby Puckett, Mark Gubicza and Mark Langston.

 10. Cal Ripken Jr., Baltimore